 We first fly into Bangkok and spend the night near the airport to rest a bit.
 Next morning we fly together to the ancient royal capital, Luang Prabang, now designated a UNESCO World Heritage site.
 We’ll check into a comfortable hotel right next to the tranquil Mekong River.
 Next day, with a local friend and licensed guide (who was a monk for 10 years!), we’ll walk around the charming and laid-back town to explore the golden wats or Buddhist temple complexes.
 With our guide we’ll visit the most important wats and learn about the Lao version of Buddhist practices.
 You’ll also be able to explore this relaxed, safe and friendly town on your own.
 Time to soak up the tranquil, tropical ambiance!

-We will spend spend an afternoon at the textile center of Ock Pop Tok where we’ll chop wood chips and extract seeds from prickly achiote pods, and learn to make several colors of natural dye.
+We will spend spend a morning at the textile center of Ock Pop Tok where we’ll chop wood chips and extract seeds from prickly achiote pods, and learn to make several colors of natural dye.
 We’ll be able to watch talented silk weavers and have a gourmet lunch at their restaurant by the Mekong River.
 Laotian food is delicious.

 We’ll take a morning to visit the excellent new Luang Prabang textile museum.
 Exhibits show typical indigo ikat and other weaving from all over SE Asia.
 And after dinner one night we’ll stroll through the nearby Night Market to check out the textiles and other crafts.
 The magnificently decorated golden temples, the riverside location and the tropical ambiance make Luang Prabang a delightful place to relax for our introduction to Lao culture.